BCACTF/cscamp-2020/passwords-35/passwords-35.md

 Reversing
 # Hints
 It may not look like it, but this problem is very similar to Passwords 2.5 and 3.0.
 Try solving all previous Passwords problems before this one.
+How are Chinese characters stored in text?
+What does the `\u` in the String mean?
 # List of files the player should be allowed to download
 Passwords35.java
 # Any steps for deployment (compilation instructions, etc.)